300 Quilts · PatternLite · Patterns by Elizabeth of OPQuilt · Quilt Finish

 front of pattern

-The pattern is $10.00, has 13 pages of colorful illustrations with clearly written directions.
+The pattern is $12.00, has 13 pages of colorful illustrations with clearly written directions.
 It is available for a PDF download, and you can have it immediately.
-I hope you have fun making this!
+[Update: it also includes the Far Away Doors pattern.)
+It is available in my pattern shop on PayHip.

 Frivols Quilts · Quilts · Something to Think About